wende/wende.github.io/_posts/2015-09-8-Functional-programming-basics-part1.md

 tags: functional, elixir, tutorial, basics
 ---

  I get asked more than often why functional programming is something worth knowing.
-Some people are curious, some would like to burn me at the stake, some just never heard about it and are still passionate to grasp concept they did't yet get to know.
+Some people are curious, some would like to burn me at the stake, some just never heard about it and are still passionate to grasp concept they didn't yet get to know.
  In this post I'll try to describe what is functional programming, what's it's history, present and future, why You really should start to learn it, and how it really works in practice.

 ### Why bother with functional programming?